gcnew/tempo/Colorize-en.md

 ### Exercise #5

-`mkStyle` and `mkTextStyle` are already implemented by another forum member.
+`mkStyle` and `mkTextStyle` have been already implemented by another forum member.

 `mkStyle` accepts a single argument - style code and returns a formatted string according to the terminal's specification.
-In this function the operator `++` is used for glueing (concatanating) two lists.
+In this function the operator `++` is used for glueing (concatanating) two lists together.

 `mkTextStyle` accepts a colour code and returns the corresponding style.
 The colours are defined as one of eight predefined options.
-The constant `textStyle` is an offset such that when added to a color results in a style that modifies the text colour according to the ASCII standard (text styles are in the 30~37 range).
+The constant `textStyle` is an offset such that when added to a colour results in a style that modifies the text colour according to the ASCII standard (text styles are in the 30~37 range).

 ```hs
 mkStyle :: Int -> String